bbauska/UofM-Intro-HTML5/README.md

 Please note that you must get this COMPLETELY correct to receive credit.
 You will get frustrated.
 You will put in silly mistakes.
 But hang in there.
-And don&apos;'t forget to reach out for help if you need it.
+And don&apos;t forget to reach out for help if you need it.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-06">3.06 Final Project Demo (5:48)</h2>